If your SSI check is lower than maximum, it may be because you are not paying your correct share of household expenses.

 Example # 3 – Jane Lives in HUD Housing

-Jane is lives in a Section 8 HUD apartment with her dad.
+Jane is lives in a Section 8 HUD apartment with a live-in aide, Susan.